 I sat in ghomukhasana imagining an ambulance driving to the rescue while the pose did it's work.
 Finally, ten to twenty minutes later I released my hands from the pose (asana).
 Blood gushed (pumped) through my shoulder; range of motion intact.

 I didn't ride the rest of the day.
 I enjoyed the sunshine and the fact I made it through major grief.
-I felt happy knowing I could survive and continue to ride another day, a different hour; albeit, more cautiously but still living.
+I felt happy knowing I could survive and continue to ride another day, a different hour; albeit, more cautiously but still living - LOL (laugh out loud).

-I continued to use cow's face arms diligently.
-Especially, that day and when I felt pain throughout the week and months ahead I'd reach into pose.
-Saved by the beneficial (therapeutic) effects of yoga.
+I continued to use cow's face arms diligently; especially, that day and when I felt pain throughout the week and months ahead.
+I'd reach into pose and be saved by the beneficial (therapeutic) effects of yoga.

 During this time, I jogged in the midst of smoke; I recalled yoga breathing, breathing in and out of the nose only.
 I began using the technique while jogging.
 Snot poured out my nostrils, I became self-conscious but resolved to naturally filter the air I was breathing .

-Initially, I felt claustraphobic like I wasn't getting a full breath.
-However, I kept practicing and soon I no longer needed an inhaler for the adult-onset asthma I was experiencing.
-My difficulty breathing was now a non-issue.
+Initially, I felt like I wasn't getting a full breath because I was used to mouth breathing.
+However, I kept practicing yoga breathing (nose only breathes) and soon I no longer needed an inhaler for the adult-onset asthma I was experiencing.
+My difficulty breathing became a non-issue.
 Simply, because I focused on pranayama (breathing), literally translated as "life force".
 The human body is truly its own best medicine.

 Swan Feather Pose (Pinca-Hamsasana) a third example of yoga therapy came into my life after many months of misery.
 I awoke from sleeping unable to get out of bed.
 I was paralyzed.
 I literally couldn't walk.
-I'd been going through some extreme life changes due to a difficult divorce.
-My life felt like it was caving in on me.
+I'd been going through some extreme life changes due to a difficult life changes.
+My life felt like it was caving in.

 I had a Partner Yoga Session scheduled that evening.
 My clients entered.
 I had been crawling to get around and upon their arrival was able to stand, although the pain was debilitating.
 I greeted my customers with a smile, pretending I was perfectly okay.
 I sank down into a squat, as I began verbalizing ques.

-The session was a relative success for I could stand while squating felt therepeutic.
+The session was a relative success for I could stand while squating felt therepeutic and my clients did well.
 I went to a chiropractor and masseuse.
 Yet, my body did not feel alive and the sacral pain was prominent.

 That year I attended a four day Yoga Therapy workshop.
 We breathed, chakra balanced, spoke about subtle energy and used hand symbols (mudras) to align and center along with gems, colors and aromas.
 We spoke about the process of healing and the importance of mind over matter.
 However, I was still feeling sacral pain and misalignment.

 The final day of the Mind Body Conference.
 We continually worked on asana.
-I was introduced to pinca-hamsasana.
-Many of the participants could not move into the pose and some didn't even try.
-I continued to move in and out of the pose.
+I was introduced to Pinca-hamsasana (Swan-feather-pose).
+Some of the participants failed to try the pose.
+Yet, I continued to move in and out of the pose.
 The sacral pain ceased, I felt cured.

 Core Strengthening is fun and invigorating.
 Yoga core strengthening poses are varied and produce excellent results.
 One core strengthening pose which has become popular in the fitness industry over the last decade is called hover or plank (caturanga dandasana).
 This pose has been practiced by yogins over thousands of years!